bitwalker/distillery/docs/Phoenix Walkthrough.md

 1. `MIX_ENV=prod mix release --env=prod` To actually generate a release for a production environment

-**NOTE**: Q: Why are we building a prod release?
-A: It does not make much sense to build a dev release with a Phoenix project; `dev` mode is supposed to be interactive with features such as live reload and automatic `brunch` asset recompilation.
-In order to turn off these features to build a release of the `dev` environment you might as well just use your `prod` configuration.
+You might wonder "why all the hassle to build a release?"
+A Phoenix project in `dev` mode is supposed to be interactive with features such as live code reload and automatic `brunch` asset recompilation and extra logging.
+While great for development, it comes at at a performance cost and you would not want to run a production Phoenix applicaiton in dev mode.

+#### Take that Release Anywhere

 Create a new directory somewhere on your machine called `local_deploy` and copy the release tarball you just created into it.
 Your command